-“I wish I could, but I’m taking Libby home, and I promised to spend tomorrow with my family.”
+“I wish I could, but I’m taking Libby home, and I'm spending tomorrow with my family.”

 “What about next weekend?”

-“I need to prepare for my fall exam,” I say, and then, feel guilty for not being more helpful.
+“I need to prepare for my fall exam,” I tell her and then feel guilty for not being more helpful.
 The thing is, I can’t be sure about Tess’ motives because she’s come on to me before, and, although I like her, I’m not interested in her in that way.
 Despite her very undeniable attractiveness.
 Besides, she’s been involved with Ian, then Alan, and she’s even had a brief fling with Matt—both she and Lana have dated all three at some time.
-Not that I’m judging anyone, but I’m not into sharing women with my friends, and I’m certainly not keen to participate in whatever complicated shit their behavior has, at times, caused within our group.
+I’m judging anyone, but I’m not into sharing women with my friends.
+And I’m certainly not keen to participate in whatever complicated shit their behavior has at times caused within our group.
 It’s always been resolved, with no lasting hard feelings, but, damn, things have been awkward at times.

 “Ian and the other guys have my email address.
-Just send me any questions you have, and I’ll give as much information as I can.”
+Just send me your questions, and I’ll provide as much information as I can.”